-The increased cost has to do with the projected increase in units to be inspected, based on the inspection cycle.
+The increased cost is due to the projected increase in units to be inspected, which is based on the inspection cycle.
+As a result, in the increase in units targeted for inspection in 2025, the cost forecast has been increased.